jdc-cunningham/freelancer-journal/DEVLOG.md

 Well...
 I dumped way too much time into this...
 I was aware caret stuff is tricky but yeah... "reinvent the wheel".

 Will continue tomorrow, actually use this

+12:20 PM

+Back on

+Gonna do the last bit of work to make this usable then use it/move on for now.

+I did want to fork it although that will cause problems.
+To use as a general note taking app vs. freelancing intent.

+The code is written with a lot of words for freelancing eg. client

+12:24 PM

+Ugh... wth I thought this issue was fixed the caret resume

+The alternative is to have two copies... an invisible set that does the saving and this one is just display

+Then the cursor won't be disturbed

+That's a lot of work to do though and I have to start using this app

+12:31 PM

+- [x] client switching doesn't work (click tab on left)

+Nice got that done

 ---